Advanced Study for Teachers and Students

-With curriculum designed by Lisa Mae, bringing two decades of teaching and practice to the table, she curates a program that brings multiple disciplines and wisdom into the overall conversation about yoga and its evolution.
+With curriculum designed by Lisa Mae, bringing two decades of teaching and practice to the table, we've curated a program that brings multiple disciplines and wisdom into the overall conversation about yoga and its evolution.
 Courses of study focusing on strong bio-mechanics and the varied language of asana cues, practical tools for sequencing and progressive class structure, intricate hands-on adjustment labs, and deep philosophical study and coursework in the bhakti tradition as well as much more form the basis for this modular program.

-Featuring courses from other skilled teachers, such as a progressive Prenatal Teacher Training with Shana Celnicker-Chong, deep Ayurvedic wisdom workshops with Danielle Hanna, stellar applied Anatomy and Kinesthetic movement instruction from Monicka Koneski, expert restorative practices and psychological study with Jeannie Songer, Trauma-Informed Yoga Trainings with The Breathe Network's founder Molly Boeder-Harris, plus rich, potent offerings from our cast of visiting teachers including the acclaimed bio-mechanics researcher and stellar yoga teacher Jules Mitchell, practical asana and methodology training from teacher’s teacher Christina Sell, stellar adjustment and inner-body awareness trainings with Portland's own innovator and teacher's teacher Todd Jackson, satsang with Swami B.V.
+Featuring courses from other skilled teachers, such as a progressive Prenatal Teacher Training with Shana Celnicker-Chong, deep Ayurvedic wisdom workshops with Danielle Hanna, stellar applied Anatomy and Kinesthetic movement instruction from Monicka Koneski, expert restorative practices and psychological study with Jeannie Songer, Trauma-Informed Yoga Training with The Breathe Network's founder Molly Boeder-Harris, plus rich, potent offerings from our cast of visiting teachers including the acclaimed bio-mechanics researcher and stellar yoga teacher Jules Mitchell, practical asana and methodology training from teacher’s teacher Christina Sell, profound adjustment and inner-body awareness training with Portland's own innovator and teacher's teacher Todd Jackson, satsang with Swami B.V.
 Tripurari, Sanskrit wisdom from Joshua Michaell and so much more, we aim to offer a place where talented teachers can dialogue with each other, share the seat of the teacher, and gain experience and mentorship opportunities that we might not get otherwise.

 Curriculum as varied as your wide-ranging backgrounds.